singh1114/best/_posts/2019-10-02-mongo-aggregates.markdown

 ## Match

 The match query can be called as the where query in SQL terms.
 You tell the aggregate to get the data that follows the given condition.
 It is recommended to keep the match query as soon as possible in the pipeline.

 This will reduce the number of documents being returned from the query.
 It is also a good option to index the fields on which you run the match query to return the results faster.

 For example: In a student database you can make this query as follows

 `{ $match: { "roll_number": 901 }}`

 or

 `{ $match: { "class": 5 }}`

 This query will return all the documents which satisfy the given query.

 For all further parts of the pipeline, you can keep adding it to the main array of the pipeline.

 **Note:** You can make use of the fields by appending a `$` to the name of the fields, whenever you want to use them.

+### Use match as early as possible

+You should use `$match` as early as possible to make use of `indexes`.

+> `$match` operations use suitable indexes to scan only the matching documents in a collection.
+When possible, place $match operators at the beginning of the pipeline.

+Always try to explain the `$match` part of your queries and prefer to create compound indexes according to your queries.

 ## Group

 Group is used to group different things together, for example, if you want to calculate the sum of the age of students in different standards, the query will look something like this.

 ```
 db.students.aggregate([